elbaulp/elbaulp.github.io/content/post/nueva-guia-preserving-your-privacy-in-windows-10.markdown

 ---
+author: alex
+categories: null
+color: '#61B38D'
+date: 2015-12-13 11:38:27
+description: Learn how to stop Windows 10 from exporting your personal data.
+Windows 10 is the fastest, most efficient and powerful Operating System Microsoft has ever created.
+Fast and responsive, this software is being continually being refined via your user feedback and telemetry.
+image: hotlink-ok/Preserving-Your-Privacy-in-Windows-10.jpg
 layout: post.amp
-title: "Nueva Guía: Preserving Your Privacy in Windows 10"
-date: 2015-12-13T12:38:27+01:00
+mainclass: misc
-modified:
+modified: null
-categories:
-description: "Learn how to stop Windows 10 from exporting your personal data.
-Windows 10 is the fastest, most efficient and powerful Operating System Microsoft has ever created.
-Fast and responsive, this software is being continually being refined via your user feedback and telemetry."
 tags: []
-image: hotlink-ok/Preserving-Your-Privacy-in-Windows-10.jpg
-mainclass: "misc"
-color: "#61B38D"
+title: "Nueva Gu\xEDa: Preserving Your Privacy in Windows 10"
 ---

 <figure>